MSemar1/FinalProject/README.md

 ## Overview

-PC Playground is an application that provides prices from several vendors to allow users to browse the best deals for computer components.
-Additionally, the application checks for compatibility while the user builds their computer.
+PC Playground is an application that checks for compatibility while the user builds their computer.

 ## Features

 - Check compatibility of computer components.
-- Browse prices from various vendors.

 ## Getting Started